 Graduates of the program are also broadly prepared for employment in entry-level professional positions in a variety of health care and community settings.
-Educational opportunities are available to registered nurses to continue their education and engage in research, teaching, and advanced clinical practice opportunities in nursing after completion of the Bachelor of Science degree in Nursing.
+Educational opportunities are available to registered nurses to continue their education and engage in education, research, health care policy changes, and advanced clinical practice opportunities in nursing after completion of the Bachelor of Science degree in Nursing.

-Each applicant must follow the general admission procedures of the University and the Department of Nursing has a separate process for admission to the Nursing Major.
+Each applicant must follow the general admission procedures of the University and separate criteria of the Department of Nursing for admission to the Nursing Major.
 In addition, prospective students should have taken high school Chemistry, Biology, and Mathematics.